Is Shopify Safe and Secure? 8 Tips To Boost Your Shopify Store's Security

 - run the card against a list of known fraudsters

-If the order seems suspicious to Shopify, the platform will automatically cancel it.
+If the order seems suspicious to Shopify, the platform will automatically cancel it, saving merchants time and money.

 Shopify has many built-in security measures, but we recommend you go above and beyond to protect your brand's reputation and showcase your commitment to customer privacy.
 Here are a few additional security measures that go a long way: